EricAndresen/fend-project-4/README.md

 This is a simple RSS reader provided as part of the Udacity Front-End Nanodegree Certificate.

 In this exercise I added jasmine test to a functioning RSS feedreader.
-Code that was provided in commented in feedreader.js.
+Code that was provided is commented in feedreader.js.

 ### Instructions